Optical geometries: Conformal optical geometry

 Just as for metric optical structures, one can define the twist endomorphism of $H_K = K^\perp/K$ as in \eqref{eq-twist-endo} in the conformal setting as the section of $\mathrm{End}(H_K)(1)$ given by

 Note that $F$ does not depend on the choice of metric in $\mbf{c}$.

-Mirroring Proposition \ref{prop-twist-endo}, we have: \begin{proposition} Let $(\mc{M},\mbf{c},K)$ be a conformal optical geometry with non-shearing congruence of null geodesics $\mc{K}$ with leaf space $(\ul{\mc{M}}, \ul{H})$.
+Mirroring Proposition \ref{prop-twist-endo}, we have: \begin{prop} Let $(\mc{M},\mbf{c},K)$ be a conformal optical geometry with non-shearing congruence of null geodesics $\mc{K}$ with leaf space $(\ul{\mc{M}}, \ul{H})$.
 Let $k$ be any special generator $k$ of $\mc{K}$.
-Then the twist endomorphism $F$ associated to $k$ descends to an endomorphism of $\ul{H}$ on $\ul{\mc{M}}$. \end{proposition}
+Then the twist endomorphism $F$ associated to $k$ descends to an endomorphism of $\ul{H}$ on $\ul{\mc{M}}$. \end{prop}

 \begin{exa}[Fefferman's construction] When the endomorphism $\ul{F}$ associated to the contact sub-conformal structure is a complex structure $\ul{J}$, then we refer to $(\ul{\mc{M}},\ul{H},\ul{\mbf{c}})$ as a \emph{partially integrable almost CR manifold}.
 In the case when the eigenbundles of $\ul{J}$ are integrable, Fefferman showed that one can construct a conformal structure of Lorentzian signature on a circle bundle $\mc{M} \accentset{\varpi}{\rightarrow} \ul{\mc{M}}$ in a canonical way: for each contact form $\ul{\theta}$ and corresponding bundle metric $\ul{h}$ in $\ul{\mbf{c}}$, the metric on $\mc{M}$ is given by